 Over Labor Day weekend we took a trip up north for a quick end of summer vacation to a quaint and unbelievably beautiful area of Northern California.
-A place I visited every summer with myfamily growing up and have continued to visit each and every year with my own kids.
-I’ll go into more detail about the trip and the location in a separate post but I had to immediately spread the word about these ribs.
+A place I visited every summer with my family growing up and have continued to visit each and every year with my own kids.

 My brother, Jim, and my wonderful sister-in-law Gale, recently retired and wisely relocated to this incredible place in the mountains a few months ago.
 This was my first opportunity to visit their beautiful new home, nestled up high in the forest.
 They had us over for dinner and Jim, in true brother Jim style, grilled up some ribs that I knew I had to share with you.

 Country style ribs are a meaty, flavorful, inexpensive cut which makes them a good choice when serving a group.
 For an alternate slow cooker or instant pot method, be sure to check out my BBQ Country Style Ribs.

 Tell me about them ribs Jim!
 It can be hard to pin the man down on his recipes but I was on it this time.